How to use Apps to track your Workouts | HotelGyms.com Blog

 Fitbod, Freeletics, and Alpha Progression are more complex and useful for people who need to learn how to put together effective routines or prefer someone else do it for them.

-The great thing about all five apps is that they offer a free (or trial) version, which allows you to dip your toe and see what you like.
+The great thing about all apps is that they offer a free version or trial, allowing you to dip your toe and see what you like.
 If any of these apps grabs your attention, you can get the pro version for a month.

 Hevy (Best Workout Logger)

 Hevy is an impressive app that has made a big splash in the fitness world.
-Despite its simplicity, or perhaps precisely because of it, Hevy has become a fan-favorite.
-Over 700.000 athletes use it to track their workouts, customize their routines, and communicate with like-minded individuals.
+Despite its simplicity, or perhaps precisely because of it, Hevy has become a fan-favorite with a rating 4.8 out of 5.

 Fitbod (Best Workout Generator)

-Many people love the app's sheer versatility, allowing them to set available equipment and other preferences using different gym profiles.
-A feature that is amazing if you work out regularly in various gyms.
-One of our favorite features which make Fitbod very travel-friendly!
+Many people love the app's sheer versatility.
+It allows them to set available equipment and other preferences using different gym profiles.
+This feature is invaluable for those who work out in various locations, such as different hotel gyms.

 Freeletics (Best Bodyweight Training App)